-Students wishing to concentrate in Graphic/Advertising Design will normally do so beginning in their third year of study.
-Because of the intensive nature of this program, interested students will be required to present a portfolio to the Art Faculty consisting of 10-12 artworks selected from courses completed at Adelphi.
+Students wishing to concentrate in graphic/advertising design will normally do so beginning in their third year of study.
+Interested students will be required to present a portfolio to the art faculty consisting of 10-12 artworks selected from courses completed at Adelphi.
 This review will take place in March of the student's second year.
-Its purpose is to encourage and support those students who demonstrate the discipline and dedication necessary for success in this highly demanding program and profession.
-Students who, in the faculty's judgment, have not progressed at the level expected would not be admitted to the graphic design program.
-The student's portfolio, academic record and class performance will be taken into consideration by the faculty in making this decision.
+Its purpose is to encourage and support those students who demonstrate the discipline and dedication necessary for success in this demanding program.